csci-1301/csci-1301.github.io/labs/IfAndSwitch/readme.md

 ---
-title: Practising if and switch
+title: Practicing if and switch
 ---

-# Mastering `switch` statement
+# Mastering the `switch` statement

 Copy-and-paste the following code in a `Main` method:

 ```
-Console.WriteLine("Please, enter the day of the week.");
+Console.WriteLine("Please enter the day of the week.");
 string string_day = Console.ReadLine();
 int num_day;
 switch (string_day) {